inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 Sometimes participants forget their password.
 In this case,you need to help them to reset or make a new password, if that is not possible you have to make a new email account.
-If the participants already have *OpenStreetMap* account but they forget the password, you could help them to reset their password and sent it to their email.
+If the participants already have an *OpenStreetMap* account but they forget the password, you could help them to reset their password and sent it to their email.

 **Do not have email**

-If participants do not have email account, you need to help them make a new one.
+If participants do not have an email account, you need to help them make a new one.

-**The software not installed (Flash)**
+**Software is missing (Flash)**

-If you decided to show participants how to edit using *Potlach editor* in the *OSM* website, first they need to install Flash on their computer.
+If you decided to show participants how to edit using *Potlach editor* in the *OSM* website, they will need to install Flash on their computer first.
 The guide to install flash is in the **Beginners Guide**.
 Please remember this activity would takes some hours for this session.